Scaless/enumbra/README.md

 Q. Why are you not using <templates/reflection/language feature>?

-A. The entire reason I made this project is because exising solutions are too complicated, lack the specific features I need, or are not supported on the compilers that I am restricted to.
+A. The entire reason I made this project is because existing solutions are too complicated, lack the specific features I need, or are not supported on the compilers that I am restricted to.
 You are free to fork the project and alter the outputs to your liking, or submit a PR.
 I suggest making an issue first to discuss if it's an appropriate change.